The French major, which includes a minimum of ten courses at or above the 300 level, is made up of two sequences:

 All French majors are required to spend at least one semester studying abroad in a program approved by the department.
 The number of courses taken abroad for credit toward the major is limited to three.

-Students planning on certification in secondary education must include both a history/geography/civilization course, a phonetics course and a linguistic component in their program of study.
-These requirements can be met by completing French 351 and Education 304 or by taking the equivalent courses in a program of study abroad.
+Students planning on certification in secondary education must include a history/geography/civilization course, a phonetics course and a linguistic component in their program of study.
+These requirements can be met by completing Education 304 and by taking the equivalent courses in a program of study abroad.

 Individualized study may be taken only once as part of the minimum requirements for the major.
 All majors must take at least one course within the department during their senior year.
 These requirements may be waived in special cases at the discretion of the department.

 Six courses are required for a minor in French.
 For students who begin in the 101-102 or 201-202 sequences, 202 will count toward the minor.
-In addition, students must take 300 and 305 and three additional courses above 305.
+In addition, students must take 300 and 305 or 310 and three additional courses at the 300 level.

-Students who begin on the 300 level must take 300 and 305 and four additional courses above 305.
+Students who begin at the 300 level must take 300 and 305 or 310 and four additional courses at the 300 level.
 As with the major, courses taken abroad may be counted toward a minor, subject to the approval of the department chair.
 The number of courses taken abroad for credit toward the minor is limited to two.
 Courses taken S/U may not count toward the minor.

 Students contemplating a minor in French should register with the department chairperson.

-French 305 is a prerequisite for majors and minors for all literature courses.
-Students who have completed the language requirement and who wish to continue in French, but do not contemplate either a major or minor, may take 300 or 305.
+French 305 or French 310 are prerequisites for majors and minors for all literature courses.
+Students who have completed the language requirement and who wish to continue in French, but do not contemplate either a major or minor, may take 300, 305 or 310.
 Permission of the department chairperson is required for entry into all other courses.

 Study Abroad for Majors